Las Vegas Aces' A'ja Wilson Wins 2022 WNBA MVP

-Las Vegas Aces' A'ja Wilson wins 2022 WNBA MVP originally appeared on NBC Sports Chicago
+Las Vegas Aces' A'ja Wilson wins 2022 WNBA MVP originally appeared on NBC Sports Washington

 A’ja Wilson just can’t stop winning.